A categorification of cyclotomic rings: A tensor ideal in Hn-mod

-\begin{example} Let $n=2\cdot 3\cdot k$ for some $k\in \mN$ coprime to $2$ and $3$.
-Then $\d_1$ raises degrees by $n_1=3k$ and $\d_2$ raises degrees by $n_2=2k$.
+\begin{example} Let $n=2^a\cdot 3^b$, with $a,b\geq 1$.
+Then $\d_1$ raises degrees by $n_1=2^{a-1}3^b$, and $\d_2$ raises degrees by $n_2=2^a3^{b-1}$.
+We note that $V_k=W_k$ in the case of only two distinct prime factors.
 Let us consider the following module $V$ with the non-zero differential acting by identity maps indicated on the arrows:

 The module $V$ is contained in the ideal $\bfI_2$ (note that $p_2=3$ here).
-Note that $V$ does not split as a direct sum of shifts of $V_{2}$, but we see that there is a short exact sequence of $H_n$-modules
+Note that $V$ does not split as a direct sum of shifts of $W_{2}$, but we see that there is a short exact sequence of $H_n$-modules

-Two copies of the module $V_2$ with grading shifts also admit other non-trivial extensions as above: